djkeh/resume/docs/English.md

 #### Unsudowon, Friend Recommendation Event *(Mar 2017 - Jan 2017)*

 * Used techniques: Java(Spring), HTML/CSS/Javascript, Shell Script, Python, MySQL, Git(GitHub)
 * Project description: Unsudowon is mobile app which offers a variety of fortune telling services based on machine learning technology and over 1500 sample images of human faces and palms.
-Unsudowon mainly consists of 3 parts: Tensor Flow core engine, web application server and mobile app.
+Unsudowon mainly consists of 3 parts: TensorFlow core engine, web application server and mobile app.
 This project is about holding the New Year holiday event to have new Payco users, as Unsudowon uses Payco account and OAuth login system for operating member service.
+Unsudowon is the service which has over 100,000 users, 10,000 DAU.
+The data is analyzed by AceCounter and TOAST Analytics are used to collect and analyze user log.
 * Product page
   * Android: [https://play.google.com/store/apps/details?id=com.nhnent.unse](https://play.google.com/store/apps/details?id=com.nhnent.unse)
   * iPhone: [https://itunes.apple.com/app/id1177304977](https://itunes.apple.com/app/id1177304977)